CKS-Systems/manifest/debug-ui/README.md

 If you intend to run `rando-bot`, make sure to set the env vars in `.env`. use `.env.example` as a template

+You must set `NEXT_PUBLIC_RPC_URL` in `.env.local` before running.
+You can choose between different clusters by supplying different values for this environment variable.

 ```bash
 # install deps
 yarn